 Supplies you’ll need to DIY your own Turf nesting box liners:

-FALL 2020 Update: Great news, turf manufacturers have responded to the popularity of this DIY post and have now added precut 12.5×12.5″ turf nesting box liners on Amazon.
+Winter 2022 Update: Great news, turf manufacturers have responded to the popularity of this DIY post and have now added precut 12.5×12.5″ turf nesting box liners at Amazon*!

 Here’s How I Made my Easy Clean Nesting Boxes: